Incentivizing Collaboration for Detection of Credential Database Breaches: Inter-Organization Model

 Now we propose a practical bidding strategy.
-We say the strategy is ``practical'' in that, unlike the \exhaustive strategy described in \cref{sec:auction:exhaustive}, this strategy can be computed efficiently with only local information, namely a site \site's own capacity, the sequence of bids \site has received so far, and either $\setSize{\userSet[\site] \cap \userSet[\siteAlt]}$ or $\userSet[\site] \cap \userSet[\siteAlt]$ for $\siteAlt \in \peerSet$ depending on the \PSICALabel or \PSILabel setting, respectively.
+We say the strategy is ``practical'' in that, unlike the \exhaustive strategy described in \cref{sec:auction:exhaustive}, this strategy can be computed efficiently\footnote{Please see \cref{sec:performance} for a performance analysis of the proposed strategy.} with only local information, namely a site \site's own capacity, the sequence of allocations \site has received so far, and either $\setSize{\userSet[\site] \cap \userSet[\siteAlt]}$ or $\userSet[\site] \cap \userSet[\siteAlt]$ for $\siteAlt \in \peerSet$ depending on the \PSICALabel or \PSILabel setting, respectively.

-The practical bidding strategy that we explore here is \textit{proportional response}, shown as \cref{alg:prop-rsp}.
-On its first bid (\cref{alg:prop-rsp:init-bid}), \site must bootstrap some information about the risk each of its peers poses to its accounts, so that it can allocate its capacity proportional to the peer providing the least risk.
-Since \site does not know any peer's capacity, it calculates its per-peer risk assuming it will receive one slot from each peer.
-Since \site would like to allocate resources proportional to how little risk each peer poses (rather than how much), it calculates \baselineWeight{\site}{\siteAlt} by first computing one minus each peer's proportion of the total risk.
-These values sum to $\nmbrSites - 2$, so \site normalizes by this sum to obtain \baselineWeight{\site}{\siteAlt} that sum to one.
-Finally, \site uses these baseline weights to allocate a proportion of its capacity to each peer \siteAlt.